gustavopinto/gustavopinto.github.com/_pages/about.md

 - He served as a member of [50+ program committees](/service) for international and national conferences/journals.
 - He gave [20+ talks](https://speakerdeck.com/gustavopinto/) about this research work at conferences, workshops, research groups, and meetups.
 - He failed [60+ times](/cv-of-failures/) to have a paper accepted or a grant funded.
-- He has 900+ citations, according to [Google Scholar](https://scholar.google.com.br/citations?user=dOeggYMAAAAJ&hl=en).
+- He wrote [40+ blog posts](http://gustavopinto.org/books/) about the academic environment.
+- He wrote a short ebook about [good habits to foster in academia](http://gustavopinto.org/books/good-rearch-habits/).
-- He is supported by the CNPq research productivity grant since 2020.
+- He is supported by the [CNPq research productivity](http://plsql1.cnpq.br/divulg/RESULTADO_PQ_102003.buscapelonome2000?f_nome=gustavo+henrique+lima+pinto&v_sele_modal=BOL_CURSO) grant since 2020.

 ## Get in touch